AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

 If you intend to support the ingestion of AI, EPS, and PDF files so that you can generate dynamic renditions of these file formats, you may want to review the following information before you create image presets.

 Adobe Illustrator's file format is a variant of PDF.
-The main differences, in the context of AEM Assets, is the following:
+The main differences, in the context of Experience Manager Assets, is the following:

 * Adobe Illustrator documents consist of a single page with multiple layers.
 Each layer is extracted as a PNG sub-asset under the main Illustrator asset.
 * PDF documents consist of one or more pages.
 Each page is extracted as a single page PDF sub-asset under the main multi-page PDF document.